FRRouting/frr/doc/user/installation.rst

 installation prefix and other directories may be changed using the following options to the configuration script.

-.. option:: --prefix=`prefix`
+.. option:: --prefix <prefix>

    Install architecture-independent files in `prefix` [/usr/local].

-.. option:: --sysconfdir=`dir`
+.. option:: --sysconfdir <dir>

    Look for configuration files in `dir` [`prefix`/etc].
 Note that sample configuration files will be installed here.

-.. option:: --localstatedir=`dir`
+.. option:: --localstatedir <dir>

    Configure zebra to use `dir` for local state files, such as pid files and unix sockets.

 .. _Least-Privilege_support:

-Least-Privilege support
+Least-Privilege Support
 -----------------------

 .. index:: FRR Least-Privileges